Continuous monitoring for noisy intermediate-scale quantum processors: Design of the monitoring system

 where $U_l$ is a unitary operator of the gate with label $l$.
 The flawless SPAM operation corresponds to $U_{\sf P}=U_{\sf M}= \mathbb{1}$, where $\mathbb{1}$ is the identity matrix.

-The essence of the regularization term~\eqref{eq:reg} is a distance between the elements of the estimated gate set ${\bf G}^{\rm est}_i$ and the ideal gate set ${\bf G}^{\rm ideal}$.
+The essence of the regularization term~\eqref{eq:reg} is the distance between the elements of the estimated gate set ${\bf G}^{\rm est}_i$ and the ideal gate set ${\bf G}^{\rm ideal}$.
 This term has a probabilistic interpretation of the contribution of the gate set prior probability distribution concentrated near the ideal gate set.
 Indeed, one expects the true gate set to be close to the ideal gate set.
 Note that in Eq.~\eqref{eq:reg} we go separately through all single-qubit and two qubit-gates with different regularization parameters $\lambda_1$ and $\lambda_2$ correspondingly.

-One of the main challenges related to the solving~\eqref{eq:opt_problem} is computing the cost function ${\cal L}({\bf G}|{\bf D}_i^M)$ that requires obtaining probabilities for given outcomes in the form~\eqref{eq:prob-outcome}.
+One of the main challenges related to the solving Eq.~\eqref{eq:opt_problem} is to compute the cost function ${\cal L}({\bf G}|{\bf D}_i^M)$ that requires obtaining probabilities for given outcomes in the form~\eqref{eq:prob-outcome}.
 This is a point where the inherent quantum emulator comes into play.
-We develop our own tensor networks-based quantum emulator that allows one to compute exact form of~\eqref{eq:logprob} for circuits of low width or depth.
-The operation of the emulator is based on contraction of a tensor-network specified by a circuit, gate set elements, and the particular measurement outcome.
+We develop our own tensor networks-based quantum emulator that allows one to compute exact form of Eq.~\eqref{eq:logprob} for circuits of low width or depth.
+The operation of the emulator is based on contraction of a tensor-network specified by the circuit, gate set elements, and the particular measurement outcome.
 We note that no approximations, i.e. the limitation of tensor ranks, is used while contraction.

-The necessity of the emulator posses the main limitation of the developed system, specifically, the monitoring system can process classically simulatable circuits only.
-However, this the case for a variety of existing a developing quantum processor.
-E.g. as we show in the next section, the developed monitoring system copes with a task of monitoring existing 5-qubit superconducting processors.
+The need in the emulator poses the main limitation of the developed system; specifically, the monitoring system can process classically simulatable circuits only.
+However, this is the case for a variety of existing developing quantum processors.
+Moreover, there are various techniques allowing simplifications in the simulation of quantum processors in the quantum advantage regime~\cite{Martinis2019} (we place this discussion in Sec.~\ref{sec:concl}).
+As we demonstrate in the next section, the developed monitoring system copes with a task of monitoring existing five-qubit superconducting processors.
+We also provide additional benchmarks of the developed tensor-network-based emulator in Appendix~\ref{sec:app:benchs}.